ori-ui/ori/README.md

 Ori is a cross-platform declarative UI framework for Rust, with a focus on simplicity and performance.

 Ori is heavily inspired by SwiftUI and xilem, and uses a similar approach to building user interfaces.
-It is built on top of *ori_core*, which provides the core functionality, and *ori_winit*, which provides a winit based shell, and supports both a wgpu, and glow based renderer.
+It is built on top of *ori_core*, which provides the core functionality, a custom windowing shell in *ori_shell* and rendering with skia.

 # Documentation
 Auto-generated documentation is available [`here`](https://ori-ui.github.io/ori-docs/ori/).